 We’re big advocates of employee satisfaction and engagement at Leapsome.
 It’s the reason we exist: to help employees feel fulfilled in their workplaces and help companies create a great culture.

-eNPS is a great way to start your journey towards high employee engagement, and with the support of engagement surveys, you can look out for your employees all year round.
-We hope this blog post has inspired you to use (or improve!) your eNPS.
+eNPS is a great way to start your journey towards high employee engagement, and with the support of engagement surveys, you can support your employees all year round, wherever they are.
+We hope this blog post has inspired you to use (or improve!) your employee net promoter score.

 Need a helping hand?
 Check out our employee engagement survey tool, which provides all the customizable question templates, best practices, and in-depth people analytics to take your eNPS further and understand the inner workings of your organization.